BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Tattoos.md

 title: Creating Makeup and Face / Body tattoos
 description: Guide to create tattoo/makeup textures and get them in game
 published: true
-date: 2025-05-22T21:43:16.281Z
+date: 2025-07-11T10:35:47.989Z
 tags: blender, tattoo, makeup, texture painting, kavt
 editor: markdown
 dateCreated: 2025-05-22T15:00:51.844Z
 ---

 # Creating Tattoos and Makeup
 This guide will primarily cover creating face tattoos using Blender (to paint) and Photoshop (to compile into an atlas).
+Body tattoos are very similar and will only require a few extra steps when setting it up using Volno's Texture Tools.

 Alternatively, Substance Painter can be used instead of Blender, as can GIMP/Paint.net/etc. for atlas work.